fritzone/thymian/src/server/recipes/green_peas/gb/descr.md

-There is more to green peas than mased peas.
+There is more to green peas than mashed peas.